Florida vs. South Carolina NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- South Carolina's games have gone over 53 points in three of seven chances this season.
+- South Carolina and its opponents have combined to score more than 53 points in three of seven games this season.

-- The two teams combine to score 51.9 points per game, 1.1 less than the over/under in this contest.
+- Saturday's over/under is 1.1 points higher than the combined 51.9 PPG average of the two teams.

-- This contest's total is 5.7 points more than the 47.3 these two squads combine to surrender per game this season.
+- This contest's total is 5.7 points above the 47.3 these two squads combine to allow per game this season.

-- The average total in Gators games this season is 57.9, 4.9 points above Saturday's over/under of 53.
+- Gators games this season feature an average total of 57.9 points, a number 4.9 points higher than Saturday's over/under.

-- The 53 total in this game is 3.1 points above the 49.9 average total in Gamecocks games this season.

 Florida Stats and Trends

-- Florida has played eight games, with three wins against the spread.

-- This season, the Gators have two ATS wins in four games as a favorite of 18 points or more.
+- The Gators have been favored by 18 points or more four times this season and have covered the spread in two of them.

-- Florida's games this year have gone over the total in two out of eight opportunities (25%).
+- Florida's games this year have gone over the point total two times in eight opportunities (25%).

-- When Florida puts up more than 24.5 points, it is 3-3 against the spread and 4-2 overall.
+- Florida is 3-3 against the spread and 4-2 overall in games when it scores more than 24.5 points.

-- When Florida totals more than 345.5 yards, the team is 3-5 against the spread and 4-4 overall.
+- When Florida amasses more than 345.5 yards, the team is 3-5 against the spread and 4-4 overall.

-- This year, the Gators have 16 turnovers, one fewer than the Gamecocks have takeaways (17).
+- The Gators have turned the ball over 16 times this season, one fewer than the Gamecocks have forced (17).

 - Find the latest spread and moneyline odds for Florida at SISportsbook.